keithpitty/kpdotcom-jekyll/_achievements/010-engineering-manager-envato.md

 - collaborated with others to improve Envato's Incident Management capabilities

-From July 2021 until June 2023 I co-managed the Infrastructure team.
+From July 2021 until June 2023 I co-managed the Growth Infrastructure team.
 My work included:

 -   managing seven direct reports
--   sharing the management of the Infrastructure team with another Engineering Manager
+-   sharing the management of the Growth Infrastructure team with another Engineering Manager
 -   leading improvements to the team’s workflow processes
 -   giving a presentation to leaders within the Engineering cohort about